 The next global hack weekend will be on May 31 and June 1, 2014.
 We are currently recruiting new problem owners and hackers.
 Sign up to our Meetup group to keep up to date with the latest news and events.

-RHoK Melbourne was located at Swinburne University Hawthorn, in the AGSE building.
+RHoK Melbourne was located at Swinburne University Hawthorn, in the AMDC building.

 Here's an outline of how the RHoK Melbourne hackathon will run in June.
-We'll keet most of the time for actual development, and the speechifying and admin to a bare minimum.
-The challenges and problems people will be pitching to be worked will be updated on "Problems" page.
+We'll keep most of the time for actual development, and the speechifying and admin to a bare minimum.
+The challenges and problems people will be pitching to be worked will be updated on "Current projects" page.

 We'll have light snacks, fruit, drinks and the like on hand to keep your blood sugar levels up.
 There are many great local cafes, restaurants and stores around to grab a more substantial lunch.